-For more information about these commands, see the Avaya Branch Gateway G430 CLI Reference.
+For more information about these commands, see Avaya Branch Gateway G450 CLI Reference.

+Root level command Command Description

+interface (serial) - Enter the Serial, FastEthernet, or Dialer interface

+fastethernet configuration context

+dialer)

-Root level command Command Description interface (fastethernet) dialer) Enter the FastEthernet, or Dialer interface configuration context priority-queue Enable or disable priority queuing mode in a FastEthernet interface.
-By default, priority queuing is off, and WFVQ is enabled on all FastEthernet interfaces for which traffic-shaping is enabled. no priority-queue Disable priority queing and re-enable WFVQ. queue-limit Set the size of any of the four priority queues, in packets, for a given interface or interface type.
-The default sizes depend on the bandwidth of the interface. no queue-limit Restore the packet size to its default value, using the interface bandwidth voip-queue Enable or disable custom queueing for VoIP traffic. no voip-queue Disable VoIP queueing and re-enable WFVQ voip-queue-delay Set the maximum query delay for which to estimate the high priority queue size necessary to meet the queuing delay. show queueing Display the priority queue configuration
+Root level command Command Description - priority-queue Enable or disable priority queuing mode in a Serial or FastEthernet interface.
+By default, priority queuing is off, and WFVQ is enabled on all serial interfaces and all FastEthernet interfaces for which traffic-shaping is enabled. - no priority-queue Disable priority queing and re-enable WFVQ. - queue-limit Set the size of any of the four priority queues, in packets, for a given interface or interface type.
+The default sizes depend on the bandwidth of the interface. - no queue-limit Restore the packet size to its default value, using the interface bandwidth - voip-queue Enable or disable custom queueing for VoIP traffic. - no voip-queue Disable VoIP queueing and re-enable WFVQ - voip-queue-delay Set the maximum query delay for which to estimate the high priority queue size necessary to meet the queuing delay. show queueing - Display the priority queue configuration